Impressionable Moon by Holiday Mathis - Boston Herald - Go Tech Daily

 SCORPIO (October 24 to Nov.
 21).
 The ways involved in correspondence will have a major impact on the outcome.
 Which salutation should you use?
 Do you have to cuddle or shake hands?
 When the small details touch the right tone, the relationship sings.

 CAPRICORN (December 22 – January 19).
-When the days are shorter and colder, it is a greater challenge to supplement your energy with time in the sun, but catching a few rays and catching some fresh air is crucial to your well-being.
+When the days are shorter and colder, it is a bigger challenge to supplement your energy with time in the sun, but catching a few rays and catching some fresh air is crucial for your well-being.

 AQUARIUS (January 20 – February 18).
-Aristotle suggested: “All knowledge seems to be instructive, and what is known is teachable.”
+Aristotle suggested: “All knowledge seems to be educational and what is known is learnable.”
 Maybe stay at the intersection of the most teachable and the most worthy of giving.

 FISHING (February 19 – March 20).
-Problems, such as many other commodities available for borrowing, build up interest.
+Problems, like many other goods that are available for borrowing, raise interest.
 And so, successfully staying away from anything that looks like drama, you will save more energy than you think.

 TODAY BIRTHDAY (December 3).
 Before the end of the year you will be free of a burden or narrowing, and as a result there will be a short silence and a long creative run in which you merge and develop your talent in the stratosphere.
 You come across a secret and have the option to share or save it.
 A special relationship will be a source of joy.
 Libra and cancer are crazy about you.
 Your lucky numbers are: 40, 8, 35, 42 and 37.